 On one level, most of us are generally unaware of the illusions of brands, companies, and false citizen messaging.
 But on another level, we sort of know and have adapted by becoming highly cynical.
 We do know many corporations or governments are capable of the highest degree of malfeasance, lying, and accountability dodging.
 This combination of being both unaware and cynical further saps our energy and makes it even harder to build the citizen-consumer skills we need to actually change our food system.

 The corporate need to market to our citizen sides is in a race with our ability to understand and digest this marketing.
 Do you support small business?
 Then American Express is here for you.
 Do you support tolerance between Islam and Christianity?
 It turns out Amazon Prime is all about that.
 Do you care about individual freedom and liberation?
 Apple was founded on that principle.

 This marketing onslaught will continue, but in part based on our real desire to support tolerance, small business, and individual freedom.
 We have tremendous untapped power as citizen-consumers.
 We need to come together, to support each other.
 We need to learn how supply chains work.
 We need to learn from our victories and failures.
 We need to re-engage and understand how each of these identified problems can be confronted, and what tools can help solve these related problems.

 Supporting sustainability, fair trade, organic or local food movements reactively—without understanding capitalist economics, or corporate consolidation— is not an effective action.
 We need to understand the system we operate in and how it can be changed by reform, and how those reforms themselves get digested and weakened by a prevailing company-brand system that is, in many ways, the problem.

-Stay tuned for a future post looking at some of the reforms from the past and the lessons they hold for us.
+Check out part two, looking at some of the reforms from the past and the lessons they hold for us.